briziorusso/briziorusso.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests revolve around augumenting human decision making with AI.
-This involves drawing the most relevant relationships from data.
-Current practices in data-driven decisioning adopts models that span from regression to neural networks and ensemble trees, this although powerful and mostly informative only capture correlations in the data.
-My PhD project, supervised by Prof. Francesca Toni at Imperial College, tries to address this issue and focuses on creating transparent techniques for causal discovery, using argumentation.
-Causal discovery is about drawing a graph of the relationships influencing an observed effect.
+This involves extracting the most relevant relationships from noisy data.
+Current practices in data-driven decisioning adopt models that span from regression to neural networks and ensemble trees which, although powerful and mostly informative, only capture correlations in the data.

+My PhD project, supervised by [Prof. Francesca Toni](https://www.imperial.ac.uk/people/f.toni) at Imperial College, tries to address this issue creating transparent techniques for causal discovery, leveraging argumentation.
+Causal discovery is about drawing a graph of the relationships influencing an observed phenomenon.
 Argumentation is a form of non-monotonic reasoning useful for resolving coflicts in a debate.
 We are creating a system that allows humans and machines to debate about causality.
 This will allow deisions to be based on cause-effect relationships, hence giving decision makers the levers to change things.

 # Talks & Publications